REGISTER NOW FOR AUGUST 2023 SESSION!

 Tap classes are designed to develop rhythm, style and sound.
 Students will learn a variety of tap styles from Broadway to Rhythm tap.
 Starting with Level 1, dancers will be moved up based on skill, technique and maturity.
 Tap is a skill that requires practice outside of the classroom if the dancer wants to progress.

 Pre-Pointe is an invitation only class for the dancers who will be enrolled in a minimum of 4 hours of ballet per week.
 Readiness for pointe is based on age, growth, years of ballet training, strength and technical ability, as determined by the Director.
-Pointe dancers are required to maintain enrollment in 4.5 to 5.5 hours of ballet instruction per week.
+Pointe dancers are required to maintain enrollment in seven hours of ballet instruction per week.

 Registration Fee: $25 per dancer or $45 per household.